hanami/guides/content/v2.3/introduction/building-a-web-app.md

 end
 ```

-### Updating our test
+### Fetching books from the database

-To get this spec to pass, we'll need to update our books index view to retrieve books from our database.
+Now we need to update our books index view to retrieve books from our database.
 For this we can generate a book repo:

 ```shell
 $ bundle exec hanami generate repo book